w1-ll/DatabaseProject/README.md

 * Worked on ER diagram
 * Worked on setting up the code
 * Worked on jsp files

-Both worked 20 hours each and 5 hours together
+Combined working hours - 5 hours
+Independent working hours:
+* Rishitha - 20
+* Will - 20
 ###